zkengz/nashconv_descent/README.md

 Citation information for this project will be added once the related paper is published.

 # Acknowledgement

 The code is built on https://github.com/tansey/pycfr.
 We have great appreciation for Wesley Tansey's work.

 # Contact

-If you have any questions about this repo or paper, feel free to leave an issue or email zengzekeng2022@ia.ac.cn.
+If you have any question about this repo or paper, feel free to leave an issue or email zengzekeng2022@ia.ac.cn.